aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 2/readme.md

 - **Interpretability:**Softmax converts raw scores into probabilities, making the model's predictions more interpretable.

 - **Training Objective:** Softmax is often used in conjunction with the cross-entropy loss function, which is suitable for training models in multiclass classification tasks.

+### Softmax Regression in Layman Terms

+Imagine we have a big box of colored marbles, and we want to figure out which color is the most popular.
+We have marbles of different colors like red, blue, green, and yellow.
+Now, each color represents a different type of thing we're trying to identify, like different types of fruits or animals.<br>

+Softmax is like a magic math trick that helps us decide which type of thing (or marble color) is the most likely for each item we're looking at.
+Let's break it down step by step:

+1. **Assigning Numbers:** First, we count how many marbles we have for each color.
+For example, we count 5 red, 3 blue, 2 green, and 4 yellow marbles.

+2. **Making Numbers Easier to Compare:** Softmax helps to turn these numbers into something called probabilities, which are easier to compare.
+Probabilities tells us how likely each color (or type of thing) is.

+3. **Softmax Formula:** We use a special formula called softmax to do this.
+It's like a machine that takes the number of marbles for each color and spits out the probabilities.

+Here's the formula for one color (like red):
+$$\text{Probability of Red } = \frac{e^{NumberOfRedMarbles}}{e^{NumberOfRedMarbles} + e^{NumberOfBlueMarbles} + e^{NumberOfGreenMarbles} + e^{NumberOfYellowNumbers}}$$

+4. **Getting the Results:** After we use softmax, we get the probabilities for each color.
+This tells us which color (or type of thing) is the most likely for each item.

+Hence, softmax is like a magical way to turn counts of marbles (or things) into nice, understandable probabilities.